MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/equalizersettings-bypass.md

 ## <a name="remarks"></a>Comentários

-Se esse atributo não for especificado, o valor anterior será retido.
+Se esse atributo não for especificado, o valor anterior será mantido.

 ## <a name="requirements"></a>Requisitos